- Easy to use

 One of the older email marketing programs on the market today, GetResponse remains a top-notch product with a lot to offer.

 The software is definitely worth a look, even for those with no prior experience in the field.
-It offers a fantastic feature set at a very reasonable price – and the full array of features are available to all subscribers, regardless of list size.
+It offers a fantastic feature set at a very reasonable price, and the full array of features is available to all subscribers, regardless of list size.
 With GetResponse, you get access to extensive A/B testing options, single-click list segmentation, and a tremendously helpful array of tools and reports.
 Read the full review for details.

 Table of Contents

 GetResponse offers a 30-day free trial for a list of up to 250 subscribers, no credit card required.
 Be aware, however, that for the trial (and only the trial), if you add, delete, and then re-add a contact, it counts as two contacts.
 Once the trial has expired, there are a number of pricing plans available.
 The pricing format is somewhat complex, with more advanced plans becoming available as your business’s list size grows.
 Pre-paying for a year’s worth of service will save 18 percent.
 If you think you’ll be using GetResponse for the foreseeable future, you can save 30 percent by prepaying two years.

 The basic email plan gives you unlimited email marketing, autoresponders, and a landing page that can accommodate up to 1,000 visitors/month.

 - Up to 5,000 subscribers: $45/month

 - Up to 10,000 subscribers: $65/month

 Pro removes the limitations on landing pages and allows you to make as many of them as you want.
 You’ll also have access to webinars (up to 100 attendees).
 A Pro account can accommodate up to three users.

 - Up to 5,000 subscribers: $49/month